Lab: Brute-forcing a stay-logged-in cookie

 In Burp Intruder, add a payload position to the

-stay-logged-incookie and add your password as a single payload.
+stay-logged-incookie and add your own password as a single payload.

 Under "Payload processing", add the following rules in order.
 These rules will be applied sequentially to each payload before the request is submitted.

-On the "Options" tab, add a grep match rule to flag any responses containing the words
+/my-accountpage in an authenticated state, we can use the presence or absence of this button to determine whether we've successfully brute-forced the cookie.
+On the "Options" tab, add a grep match rule to flag any responses containing the string